Conducting Student Organization Activities

 Participation in Student Organizations

 The primary purpose of student organizations registered with the University is to provide activities and leadership opportunities for students.

 - Student organizations are strongly encouraged to make all events and activities open to the student body.
 In most instances, funding support from ODUS and the Projects Board requires that events be free and open to all undergraduate students.

 - Students on voluntary or non-voluntary leave may not be involved in student organizations in any way.
 If a student has been separated from the University for academic or disciplinary reasons and is awaiting the outcome of an appeal, the student may not represent the University on or off campus in any activity, performance or competition.
 Any questions about the scope of this prohibition should be directed to an ODUS staff member.

-- On occasion, participation in the activities of some groups is open to others who are not members of the University community (e.g. a child actor in a play) but those situations must be discussed with your home department (Campus Rec, ODUS, ORL, or the Pace Center) in advance.
+- On occasion, participation in the activities of some groups is open to others who are not currently enrolled students (e.g. a child actor in a play) but such arrangements must be discussed with your home department (Campus Rec, ODUS, ORL, or the Pace Center) in advance.
 In the event that any undergraduate member of a group expresses concern about the involvement of a non-student in student organization, the interests of the student member(s) always takes precedence.

 - Student organizations may have connections with external (non-University) organizations, but such connections do not extend any of the privileges of a recognized student organization to the external organization.
 Students may share opportunities sponsored by non-University groups, but in doing so must be explicit that they are separate and independent of both the student group and the University.

 - The activities of fraternities and sororities do not qualify for student organization recognition.
 Refer to Rights, Rules, Responsibilities for prohibitions specific to fraternities and sororities.

 - [ODUS] Graduate students may participate in activities of the undergraduate student group and hold leadership positions other than President or Treasurer.